-- 2. At least 70% (46) adult Davidson County residents will obtain suitable housing by the end of their 90 day stay in shelter. - 3.
-At least 2,000 victims of domestic violence will be assisted with petitions for Order of Protection. - 4.
 At least 1,800 (90% of 2,000) victims assisted will have Ex-Partes approved by Night Court Magistrates, allowing them the opportunity to go before General Sessions and Circuit Judges to obtain a permanent Order of Protection.

-Based on our review of program documentation and discussions with staff, one of the four program performance objectives was not met and the agency was not in compliance with contractual program objectives.
-See Finding #1 in the Findings and Recommendation sections for more details.
+Based on our review of program documentation and discussions with staff, three of the four program performance objectives were not met and the agency was not in compliance with contractual program objectives.
+See finding #1 in the Findings and Recommendations section for additional details.